 - You, your spouse, or common-law partner meet the eligibility criteria listed above

-- In Hospital: When your child is born you can apply through CCB by filling out a paper form in the hospital.
-If you live in Alberta, British Columbia, Ontario, or Quebec, you can also apply online.
-You will need your SIN number to apply.
+In Hospital: When your child is born, you can apply through CCB by filling out a paper form in the hospital.
+If you live in Alberta, British Columbia, Ontario, or Quebec, you can also apply online at birth registration Bree.
+You'll need your SIN number and a valid bank account for direct deposit.

-Once you start receiving payments from CCB, you can use them to help get approved for a child tax loan from Bree.
+Once you start receiving payments from CCB, you can use them to help get approved for child tax loans from Bree.

-Your CCB payment can help increase your eligibility by adding to your monthly income.
+Your CCB payment can help increase your eligibility by adding to your monthly payment and child tax benefit income.
 If you need access to money in the short term to cover upcoming expenses, you can apply for online child tax loans from Bree and then use your CCB payment to repay your loan.

-Most provinces provide additional child benefit programs outside of the federal Canada Child Benefit.
+Most provinces provide financial assistance through additional child benefits programs outside of the federal Canada Child Benefit.

 These payments are typically combined with your CCB into a single monthly payment.
-Here’s a breakdown of the provincial child tax benefits programs and the maximum annual amounts.
+Here's a breakdown of the provincial child benefits and family benefit programs:

 Alberta Child and Family Benefit (ACFB)